chauff/cse1500-web-transcripts/Lecture-1.md

 ### URL syntax: query

 One of the most important URL types for us is the syntax for a `query`.
 What does that mean?
 Let's consider `https://duckduckgo.com/html?q=delft`.
 This is an example of a URL pointing to the Duckduckgo website that - as part of the URL - contains the `q=Delft` query.
-This query component is passed to the application accessed at  the Web server - in this case Duckduckgo's search system and returned to you is a list of search results for the query *Delft*.
+This query component is passed to the application accessed at  the web server - in this case Duckduckgo's search system and returned to you is a list of search results for the query *Delft*.
 This syntax is necessary to enable interactive application.
 By convention we use `name=value` to pass application variables.
 If an application expects several variables, e.g. not only the search string but also the number of expected search results, we combine them with an `&`: `name1=value1&name2=value2& ...`.

 <a name="answer">Answer: All URLs are valid.</a>

-### Schemes: more than just http(s)
+### Schemes: more than just HTTP(S)

 We have already touched upon the fact that `http` and `https` are the most common protocols, but certainly not the only ones. `http` and `https` differ in their encryption - `http` does not offer encryption, while `https` does. `mailto` is the email protocol, `ftp` is the file transfer protocol.
 The local file system can also be accessed through the URL syntax as `file://<host>/<path>`, e.g. to view `tmp.html` from the directory `/Users/my_home` in the browser, you can use `file:///Users/my_home/tmp.html`.